BeaverHouse/aecheck-docs/v3_docs/guide.md

 - Try using filters and search bar to find characters.
 - You can change all grasta state w/ button.

-- If you chacked grasta on owned character, grasta is showed instead of green check icon.
+> If you chacked grasta on owned character, grasta is shown instead of green check icon.

+#### Star Align Check
+If you don't know what Star Align is, see: https://api.another-eden.jp/asset/notice_v2/view/3263?language=ja

+![img10]
+- You can change Star Align status.
+- If Star Align is unavailable, description is showed instead.
+- Try using filters and search bar to find characters.
+- You can change all Star Align state w/ button.

+> If character's Star Align status is on maximum, another format of image will be shown.

 <br>